 All Other Fees.
+For 2024, consists of fees for electronic hosting fees in connection with litigation support, and costs associated with responding to third-party subpoenas.
 For 2023, consists of electronic hosting fees in connection with litigation support.
-For 2022, consists of a disclosure checklist license.

 In considering the nature of the services provided by the independent registered public accounting firm, the Audit Committee determined that such services are compatible with the provision of independent audit services.
 The Audit Committee discussed these services with the independent registered public accounting firm and the Company's management to determine that they are permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the American Institute of Certified Public Accountants.